elipsesoftware/epm-docker/README.epm-processor-workbench.md

 You can use environment variables to configure EPM Web Server on Linux Containers.

 - `EPM_SERVERPORT`
-  - The port where the EPM Portal server will be listening on.
-(Default is 44331)
+  - The port where the EPM Workbench server will be listening on.
+(Default is 44338)
 - `EPM_AUTHENDPOINT`
   - The endpoint of the Elipse Plant Manager (EPM) Web Server authentication module.
 - `EPM_WEBAPIENDPOINT`